 Rules of Procedure

-The AIA’s staff support the NEC.
-The Office is also available to explain procedures to members and other persons involved in an ethics case.
-The Office is unable to answer whether an action is or is not ethical.
+The AIA’s Office of Legal and Business Strategy (the “Office”) provides staff support for the NEC.
+The Office is also available to explain procedures to members and other persons involved in an ethics case by emailing ethics@aia.org.
+The Office is unable to answer whether an action is or is not ethical, nor are they able to provide legal advice.

 Section 1.1.